topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 On the D3-G, the LCD's SDA and SCL lines can be connected to GPIO pins configured for I2C.
 Once connected, the LCD can be controlled using the Linux I2C tools or custom software.

 #### Step 1.
 Hardware Requirements
-- D3-G (x1)
+- D3-G board (x1)
 - 1602A I2C LCD Module (x1)
 - Female to Female Jumper Wires (x4)
 - DC 5V Power Adapter (x1)
 - USB to TTL Serial Cable (x1)

 Make sure the LCD module has an I2C backpack

 #### Step 2.
 Example Circuit
 - I2C LCD Module
     - GND pin of the I2C LCD Module is connected to the GND pin on the D3-G board.
     - VCC pin of the I2C LCD Module is connected to the 5V on the D3-G board.
-    - SDA pin of the I2C LCD Module is connected to the 82 pin on the D3-G board.
+    - SDA pin of the I2C LCD Module is connected to pin 82 on the D3-G board.
-    - SCL pin of the I2C LCD Module is connected to the 81 pin on the D3-G board.
+    - SCL pin of the I2C LCD Module is connected to pin 81 pin on the D3-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20D3-G/Software/lcd_circuit.png"></p>
 <p align="center"><strong>Figure 7.10 D3-G I2C LCD Module Circuit Schematic  </strong></p>